The Humble Elderberry: Nature's Purple Powerhouse of Health and Heritage Deep within the tangled thickets of hedgerows, damp woodlands...

 - Foraging and Sourcing:

-Foraging for wild elderberries can be rewarding but requires caution.
+- Foraging: Foraging for wild elderberries can be rewarding

-Positive identification is essential – ensure you are harvesting Sambucus
+but requires caution.
+Positive identification is essential – ensure you

-Elderberry products are widely available in health food stores,
+- Commercial Products: Elderberry products are widely available in health

-pharmacies, and online.
-Options include dried berries, flowers, syrups,
+food stores, pharmacies, and online.
+Options include dried berries,

-extracts, capsules, teas, and more.
-Quality varies significantly.
-Choose
+flowers, syrups, extracts, capsules, teas, and more.
+Quality varies

 - Use organic or sustainably